mssola/verse/README.md

 1. Macrons are being used: this is because, even though it can scan latin verse, this library does *not* understand the full complexity of latin.
-That is, you need to let the functions know which vowels are short/long because it will not be able to know this on its own (except stuff like diphthongs, of course).
+That is, you need to let the functions know which vowels are short/long because it will not be able to know this on its own (except for stuff like diphthongs, of course).
 2. Semivowels that are written with `u` or `i` are recognized, but you really need to write them with `v` or `j` whenever there might be a case which needs